A Latent Space Correlation-Aware Autoencoder for Anomaly Detection in Skewed Data

-It is difficult to fix a novelty score as a threshold for such cases\cite{denouden2018improving}.
-This leads us to think of a more comprehensive robust distance metric that not only can reliably estimate location and scale but also can take advantage of the skewed nature of the anomaly data.
-Most of the current state-of-art deep learning models do not consider the case of dealing with both near and far anomalies in the feature space with the same model.
-Also, when the latent space is not properly regularized, the latent codes are unable to preserve the similarity of the input space and this may lead to an ineffective reconstruction of the latent space \cite{lee2018simple}.
-Therefore, we perform a latent dimension regularization by maximizing mutual information between prior space and latent space, which indirectly refers to maximizing the entropy of the latent space.
-This mutual information measure will not only maximize information content or entropy from prior space in the latent space but will also quantify the amount of total correlation of the feature variables in the prior and latent space by disentangling the explanatory variables \cite{bengio2013representation}.
-The importance of the median absolute deviation as a robust measure of scale and the median as a robust measure of location in presence of outliers have been explored in the past \cite{huber2011robust,hampel2001robust}.
-They proved to be accurate estimators when the data follow a skewed distribution and non-Gaussian in nature \cite{rousseeuw1993alternatives} which most of the real-world datasets are.
-Moreover, joint optimization not only helps in the accurate detection of far and near anomalies but also helps in effectively reconstructing the out-of-distribution test data.
-In short, our contributions can be summarized below:
+It is difficult to find a novelty score as a threshold for such cases.
+In this context, we try to highlight the importance of treating the far and near anomalies separately based on the feature correlation and the amount of skewness present in the data.
+In our case, we derive a robust form of the well-known MD distance that provides a reliable estimate of location and scale especially when the data is skewed and correlated in nature.
+The median and median absolute deviation(MAD) as estimators of location and scale have been studied in the robust statistics community in order to understand outliers \cite{hampel2001robust,huber2004robust}.
+They proved to be efficient estimators when the data follow a skewed or non-Gaussian distribution.
+In our latent space model, we define a strategy to deal with the near anomalies - the anomalies that lie close to the normal data in the feature space.
+Although autoencoders have been around for a while now, the robust autoencoder equipped with the robust MD, that we propose, can detect both near and far anomalies accurately in real-time sensor datasets which are mostly skewed and correlated in nature.